 The fire service attends over 150,000 fires every year in the United Kingdom.
 Every property is at risk of fire, from residential apartment blocks to commercial workplaces.
 An effective fire safety strategy is the only way to reduce the threat to life and expensive building damage.

-The importance of fire doors and fire-rated ironmongery
+The importance of fire doors and fire door ironmongery

 Fire doors are essential to a building’s fire safety strategy and can slow down and stop fire spread.
 Their functionality is simple and can be summarised easily: when closed, they form a barrier to prevent the spread of fire, and when open, they provide a means of escape.
 Slowing down a fire’s development will give building occupants time to escape while the fire brigade arrives and responds.

-Ironmongery/fire door hardware is fundamental to a compliant fire safety strategy.
-However, not just any fire door or ironmongery will be sufficient.
-Reliable fire doors and ironmongery must be engineered, manufactured and rated to the correct fire standards to be certified as fit for purpose.
+Fire door ironmongery and hardware are fundamental to a compliant fire safety strategy.
+However, not just any fire door, intumescent brush strip, or ironmongery will be sufficient.
+Compliant doors with fire door hinges must be engineered, manufactured and rated to the correct fire standards to be certified as fit for purpose.

 What are fire ratings?